1. Ada

 Overview

-• Dry mouth due to COVID-19 gradually subsides within a few days to a few weeks
+• Dry mouth due to COVID-19 gradually subsides within a few days to weeks.

 A dry mouth may be one of the possible frequent and early signs of a coronavirus infection.
 Together with respiratory, gastrointestinal, and neurological symptoms, it’s one of the frequent signs of coronavirus.
 Luckily, this symptom is less severe than others and usually goes away on its own.
 Apart from that, there are several actions you can take to make your mouth moist again.